Last Updated on February 20, 2025

 Once you have passed your driving test, your learner driver insurance policy becomes invalid.
 If you used your own vehicle for the test, verify that your learner insurance policy allows your instructor or another driver to drive the car home.
 As you will not be covered on the vehicle as a full licence holder.

-It is essential to cancel your learner driver policy and arrange for new driver insurance that covers you as a full licence holder.
-In order to make the most of passing your test you must get insurance, this is a legal requirement for being able to drive.
+It’s crucial to cancel your learner policy and arrange a full licence holder insurance policy before driving on your own.
+In order to make the most of passing your test you must get insurance as this is a legal requirement for being able to drive.
+Driving without valid insurance is illegal and can result in heavy fines or penalties.

 Get Full Car Insurance